luiscoco/Lesson57-Csharp-Version-5.0-AI_Powered_Learning_Prompts/README.md

 Your AI assistant plays different roles depending on the prompt:

-•	Concurrency Architect → explains intent, design pressure, and system-level impact
+•	Concurrency Architect: explains intent, design pressure, and system-level impact

-•	Mental Model Coach → checks whether you understand what is happening, not how to type it
+•	Mental Model Coach: checks whether you understand what is happening, not how to type it

-•	Language Evolution Analyst → evaluates whether a feature is foundational or incidental
+•	Language Evolution Analyst: evaluates whether a feature is foundational or incidental

 You are not writing code first.